audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     specification, but some players don't fully support this specification, so may not see all the tags.

- * No warning is given if File > Save or File > Save Project As... is carried out with no tracks open.
+ * No warning given if File > Save or File > Save Project As... is carried out with no tracks open.

- * Not all menu items are correctly enabled when the preference: "Select all audio in project, if none selected" is checked.
+ * Not all menu items correctly enabled when the preference: "Select all audio in project, if none selected" is checked.

  * Beep on completing long process may not be audible on many systems.